-Being elected on to the student council provides students with a unique opportunity to grow as a person.
+Being elected to the student council provides students with a unique opportunity to grow as a person.
 Not only do they get to advocate for their student body and pursue causes they’re passionate about, but they also get the chance to learn from others and develop leadership skills that will help them in both university and on the job.

-Student council creates an environment where students meet regularly to collaborate on student-led initiatives.
+The student council creates an environment where students meet regularly to collaborate on student-led initiatives.
 They get to meet different folks with different sets of skills and opinions.
 They also learn how to effectively collaborate with others and use empathy to guide them in their decision-making.

 Model United Nations (MUN)

-Our Grade 8 students, started the year with much gusto where they participated in DY Patil MUN from the 29th to 30th of August, 2020. it was an enthralling experience for our students since for most students it was their first MUN, albeit virtual.
+Our Grade 8 students started the year with much gusto where they participated in DY Patil MUN from the 29th to 30th of August, 2020. it was an enthralling experience for our students since for most students it was their first MUN, albeit virtual.
 To initiate the students into the MUN, a series of training sessions with Ms. Syeda Sana, who is a well-known name in the MUN training, was organized.
 Ms. Sana’s expertise in public policy and communication skills has been an asset to our students.
 Dedicating weekends and post-school hours is evidence of our students’ enthusiasm and commitment.

 Being part of different committees such as Economics and Financial Affairs Council (ECOFIN), Artificial Intelligence Committee (AIC), United Nations Women (UN WOMEN), etc helped the students in gaining a world perspective on the workings of international organizations.
 Moreover, interacting and collaborating with students of other schools, helped the students to hone their communication and collaboration skills.

-The Inception of Passion Project was seen as an opportunity for students to explore their interests and learn to scaffold and organize learning experiences for themselves.
-Students are placed in the driver’s seat of their learning and need tools to succeed while they have more control of their schedule and pace.
-A great way for the students to learn metacognition and reflection skills, goal setting and project management, growth mindset mentality, curiosity, digital skills, and informative.
+The Inception of Passion Project was seen as an opportunity for students to explore their interests and learn to scaffold and organize learning experiences for themselves Students are placed in the driver’s seat of their learning and need tools to succeed while they have more control of their schedule and pace.
+A great way for the students to learn metacognition and reflection skills, goal setting and project management, growth mindset mentality, curiosity, digital skills, and information.

 F1 in schools